 The One World Trade Center is 1,776 feet tall, referencing the Declaration of Independence.
 It’s the tallest building in the western hemisphere.
 The building officially opened in October 2014, 13 years after the Twin Towers collapsed.

 We had a solemn and emotionally moving experience visiting the complex and it is definitely an iconic landmark worth visiting when you are in New York.
-You can take a tour of the One World Observatory and Trade Center or just walk around the complex.

 10. Solomon R. Guggenheim Museum